 2. Nearly half of all dogs over the age of 5 are overweight.

 This is shocking at first until you realize that we are the ones feeding them, and many humans are overweight as well.
 Please make sure your dogs are getting proper nutrients and plenty of exercise.
 We used to be active outdoor people just as dogs were/are active outdoor animals.
 You can get plenty of activity ideas from our site here.
-I also plan on adding nutrition info. in the future as well.
+Dog facts are great, but we also need to know ways we can keep them active and healthy.

 3. A common tooth that gets fractured in dogs is one of the canines.